philippeLL1/cipher-helper/README.md

 ## Warnings
 - This GUI does some input validation, but doesn't help your code in any other way
-  - It only validate the integer values, because without this the GUI would crash very easily.
+  - It validates the integer values, because without this the GUI would crash very easily.
   - It does not validate the "message" text box, as this is part of the assignment
 - Use this GUI at your own risk.
 I ran multiple examples, and I had correct results each time.
 However, I cannot guarantee that my code is 100% accurate.
 If using my GUI somehow leads to you missing a bug in your code (I highly doubt this would happen), I unfortunately cannot be held responsible.
 - It might crash!
 The GUI is generally stable, but the code is still messy, and it might crash on some inputs.